I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

 My mother responded to me that perhaps those carpenters and construction workers had no other choice but to plug into our electricity.
 My father never seemed to do anything about it.
 I was so furious that I told them that I was even considering taking one of those heavy-duty scissors and cutting the AC electrical cord.
 My parents told me not to do anything that drastic inasmuch as they feared that it would lead to bigger problems than before.

 What really bewildered me was that my father was always touchy about me, my sister and my mother turning up the heat inside the house during the winter months.
 We could all be freezing and shivering to death, and he still would tell us not to touch the thermostat.
-His solution was for us each to put on a sweater.
+His solution was for each of us to put on a sweater.
 The only problem was that I had never known anyone to wear a sweater inside their house.

 My father even would pull the fuses out of the back of the stereo in our rec room whenever he didn't want any of us to use it to listen to or record music.
 He and my mother even got better locks on our doors, because they were concerned about the number of thefts and burglaries occurring throughout the nation because of a recession that was causing people to turn to crime.
 However, it surprises me that the idea of shutting off the electrical sockets on the outside of our house never crossed my father's mind even once.
 I would have thought of it myself, but I was just a little kid at the time who didn't know about those things.